Max Beckmann

 1884-1950

-Max Beckmann, born in Leipzig in 1884, seems like a solitary figure in the avant-garde of his time.
-While the incipient modernism programmatically led painting step by step to complete non-objectivity, Beckmann positioned himself in the art historical tradition and consciously linked his art to the painting of the late 19th century.
+Max Beckmann, born in Leipzig, Germany, in 1884, seems like a solitary figure in the avant-garde of his time.
+While the emerging modern movement gradually led painting programmatically towards complete non-objectivity, Beckmann aligned himself with the art-historical tradition and consciously linked his art to the painting of the late 19th century.

 A recurring motif in his works is the sea, which he once described in an interview as his "old friend".
-In his early works, the sea was a mysterious and vital space of existential experience but during National Socialism, it became a motif of freedom, emergence and flight.
+In his early works, he portrays it as a mysteriously vital space of existential experience, while during the National Socialism era, it transforms into a motif of freedom, departure, and escape.

-In 1910, Beckmann became elected as a board member of the Berlin Secession, the youngest ever to achieve this status, and later his art was declared "degenerate" by the Nazi regime.
-Today Beckmann is considered one of the most important representatives of German Expressionism.
-His works are exhibited in many major museums of modernism and sell for top prices at auctions.
+In 1910, Beckmann was elected as a board member of the Berlin Secession, the youngest ever to achieve this status, and later his art was declared "degenerate" by the Nazi regime.
+Today, Beckmann is considered one of the most significant representatives of German Expressionism.
+His works are exhibited in many major modern art museums and sell for top prices at auctions.

 Filter